-The club meets on the first four Thursday nights of each month from September through May of each year.
+The club meets on the first three Thursday nights of each month from September through May of each year, and conducts a board meeting (open to all members) on the fourth Thursday.
 Exceptions are made for key holidays, weather-related closures, and conflicts precluding our use of the meeting location.
 All regular meetings are held at Silver Spring United Methodist Church, 8900 Georgia Ave., Silver Spring.
 We meet in the Fellowship Hall.
 It is under the main sanctuary, so look for the directional signs and the steps down to the Hall.
 An annual banquet is held in mid-June.